apnadkarni/blt/man/graph.rst

 DESCRIPTION
 -----------

 The **blt::graph** command creates a graph for plotting two-dimensional data (X\-Y coordinates).
-It has many configurable components: coordinate axes, elements, legend, grid lines, cross hairs, etc.  They allow you to customize the look and feel of the graph.
+It has many configurable components: coordinate axes, elements, legend, grid lines, cross hairs, etc.  They allow you to customize the graph.

 INTRODUCTION
 ------------